High Frame Rate Video Reconstruction based on an Event Camera: Related Work

 \section{Related Work}

 Event cameras such as the DAVIS and DVS \cite{brandli2014240,lichtsteiner2008128} report log intensity changes, inspired by human vision.
 The result is a continuous, asynchronous stream of events that encodes non-redundant information about local brightness change.
 Estimating intensity images from events is important.
-The reconstructed images grant computer vision researchers a readily available high temporal resolution, high-dynamic-range imaging platform that can be used for tasks such as face-detection \cite{Barua16wcav}, SLAM \cite{Cook11ijcnn,Kim14bmvc,Kim16eccv}, and optical flow estimation \cite{Bardow16cvpr}.
-Although several works try to explore the advantages of the high temporal resolution provided by event cameras \cite{zhou2018semi, Rebecq17ral, Zhu17cvpr,Zhu-RSS-18,Gehrig18eccv,Kueng16iros}, how to make the best use of the event camera has not yet been fully investigated.
+The reconstructed images grant computer vision researchers a readily available high temporal resolution, high-dynamic-range imaging platform that can be used for tasks such as face-detection \cite{Barua16wcav}, \rc{moving object segmentation~\cite{stoffregen2019event}, SLAM \cite{Cook11ijcnn,Kim14bmvc,Kim16eccv,Rebecq17ral,vidal2018ultimate}, localization~\cite{Liu_2017_ICCV,liu2019stochastic} and optical flow estimation \cite{Zhu-RSS-18,Gehrig_2019_ICCV,Stoffregen20eccv,pan2020single}}.
+Although several works try to explore the advantages of the high temporal resolution provided by event cameras \cite{zhou2018semi,Zhu17cvpr,Gehrig18eccv,Kueng16iros,gallego2019event,brandli2014real}, how to make the best use of the event camera has not yet been fully investigated. \rc{In this section, we review image reconstruction from event-based methods, and images and event combined methods.
+We further discuss works on image deblurring.}